 Sexually the person is not only mentally, but also biologically forced to withdraw when burnout occurs - the body is trying to preserve its energy and so the sex hormones, being not as critical, are put on the back burner.
 It can seem to the patient that they no longer desire their partner, not understanding that this feeling is simply a survival mechanism and not their true self.
 The closer and more intense the relationship, and the more intense the copper-induced burnout, the more intense the opposing negative withdrawal reaction often is toward that person.
 Relationship OCD is paranoia become common.
 Many of the stories and cases here underscore this change in personality and damage to relationships.
 Forums across the internet (such as this one) are also filled with stories of how the Pill and IUD have devastated relationships.
 Is it not a tragedy that a product such as the Pill or IUD, designed to bring people closer together, is effectively contributing to tearing those same people apart!

-Unless this connection is properly understand, a person can very easily misinterpret their increasing sexual and emotional withdrawal from their partner (examples below) as a relationship issue, rather than a consequence created by adrenal burnout and the emotional cataract created by heightened copper and calcium.
+Unless this connection (as described above or in this short clip by Kirby Amour), is properly understood, a person can very easily misinterpret their increasing sexual and emotional withdrawal from their partner (more examples below and here) as a relationship issue, rather than a consequence created by adrenal burnout and the emotional cataract created by heightened copper and calcium.

 A Clinical Case Example of How This Information Could be Successfully Applied: